KULeuven-COSIC/sok-ppml-mpc-frameworks/Tables/Theoretical-analysis/theoretical-costs-normalization.md

 ### High-level protocol approach analysis to the normalization functionality. (✓) indicates a method is used; (✗) indicates it is not.
-Abbreviations are defined in Table 2 of the paper.
+Abbreviations are defined in [Table of Notation](../notation.md).

 |  N | Sec. | Protocol           | Iterative | LUT | Piecewise Pol. | Exact | Tech. |
 | -: | :--: | :----------------- | :-------: | :-: | :------------: | :---: | :---: |